Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

 \subsection{Static Phase}

 In this step, our extended algorithm analyzes the \emph{application} code to find all code targets.
-The idea is to direct the fuzzing toward covering these code targets, in effect giving more precedence to application code coverage.
-In our analysis, we define \emph{code target} to be either of the two sides of a branching condition within the application code.
-Then, for each code target, we compute types likely to influence their decision.
-An \emph{influencing type} is any type that can flow to the operands of the code target.
+Using this analysis we can direct the fuzzer to cover the code targets identified in this step.
+For each code target, we compute types likely to influence their decision.
+An \emph{influencing type} is any type that can flow to the operands of the branching condition of the code target.

-In the general sense, our analysis computes a variation of def-use relation among variables.
-The analysis processes an IR derived from the bytecode.
-We use the Wala~\cite{wala} static analysis framework to collect influencing types for this analysis, whose IR is in a static single-assignment form~\cite{ssa}.
-For example, Fig.~\ref{fig:ir} shows a simplified Wala's IR representation of {\bf line 12} in Fig.~\ref{fig:yearThumbnails}, where the {\tt imageFiles} is first loaded.
+Our analysis computes a variation of def-use relation among variables.
+We use the Wala~\cite{wala} static analysis framework to collect influencing types for this analysis, whose IR is in a static single-assignment form~\cite{ssa} representing the bytecode.
+For example, ~Fig.~\ref{fig:ir} shows a simplified Wala's IR representation of {\bf line 12} in ~Fig.~\ref{fig:yearThumbnails}, where the {\tt imageFiles} is first loaded.
 This corresponds to loading elements of the array within the {\tt for} loop at {\bf line 11}.
-Then, at {\bf line 2} the image file is retrieved using {\tt toPath()}, followed by invoking the application method {\tt yearTaken()} to find the year of the photo ({\bf line 3}), then finally branching on the resulting output ({\bf line 4}).
+At Fig.~\ref{fig:ir}:\textbf{L2} the image file is retrieved using {\tt toPath()}, followed by invoking the application method {\tt yearTaken()} to find the year of the photo (Fig.~\ref{fig:ir}:\textbf{L3}), then finally branching on the resulting output (Fig.~\ref{fig:ir}:\textbf{L4}).
+Note that our analysis is not field-sensitive, for example, although the image file has three date fields, our analysis only captures the {\tt GregorianCalendar} as one of the influencing types.
 The analysis consists of three passes: a \emph{variable dependency pass}, a \emph{type collection pass}, and a \emph{type unification pass}.